 Whether it’s because of a struggle with addiction or due to misguided choices around the sale of drugs, any drug charge has the potential to disrupt job opportunities and college prospects.
 But while one mistake shouldn’t have the power to disrupt a person’s life, the stakes are considerable when it comes to certain felony drug crimes.
 Possession of a Schedule II drug with the intent to distribute is serious, and it may feel overwhelming wondering what impact the charge will have on you or your child.

-However, such charges are often challenging for authorities to prove, and a strong drug defense attorney can push back on them.
-How are these charges determined, and what defenses can a felony drug lawyer use?
+However, such charges can be challenging for authorities to prove, and a strong drug defense attorney can push back on them.

 Georgia breaks down drugs into schedules.
 Schedule II drugs have a high potential for abuse and may lead to psychological or physical dependence.
 Examples include amphetamines, cocaine, codeine, fentanyl, methadone, morphine, opium and hydrocodone.